-My research, and teaching, focus on topics such as entrepreneurship, social entrepreneurship, organization, CSR, business ethics and sustainability.
-In my research, I mainly use philosophical and ethical ideas and concepts.
+My research and teaching focus on topics such as entrepreneurship, social entrepreneurship, organization, business ethics, and sustainability.
+In my research, I mainly use ideas and concepts from the humanities, and in particular philosophy.

 My doctoral thesis Infinitely Demanding Entrepreneurship is an ethnographically inspired study where I use the philosopher Simon Critchley's work in order to analyze the social initiative 'IKEA's partnership with social entrepreneurs'.

-Infinitely Demanding Entrepreneurship won the Oskar Sillén's Prize for best doctoral thesis written in Sweden on business administration in 2018.
-You find the full thesis as a pdf below.
+Infinitely Demanding Entrepreneurship won the Oskar Sillén's Prize (2018) for best doctoral thesis in business administration in Sweden.
+You find the full thesis as a pdf below (publications).

-From January 2021 to December 2023, I will work full-time as a researcher thanks to Handelsbanken and its Wallander Scholarship.
+From January 2021 to December 2023, I will work full-time as a researcher thanks to Handelsbanken and their Wallander Scholarship.

 I am currently teaching in the following courses: